NextGenCamp/github-workshop/README.md

 # github-workshop

+A great tutorial on basic Git actions can be found here: https://try.github.io/levels/1/challenges/1

 (Readme in progress)

 A workshop teaching the basics of Github with the purpose of empowering others with the necessary skills needed to push code to an open source project.